jakeslee/VneedU-Server/README.md

 The project is written in Java and uses gradle to solve dependencies.

-In order to build and deploy the project, you need to install gradle in system.
+In order to build and deploy the project, you need to install gradle on system.

 ### Executing a build with the Wrapper